-But remembering the dead was a secondary concern.
+But remembering the casualties from these battles was a secondary concern.
 Indeed in Wellington, Nelson and Napoleon's day and before, the dead were merely shoveled into mass, unmarked and forgotten graves on the battlefield.

-The Arc de Triomphe in Paris or Nelson's Column in London for example, contain no names of those killed.
+Memorials such as the Arc de Triomphe in Paris or Nelson's Column in London for example, contain no mention of those killed.